telefonicaid/thinking-cities/docs/quickguide.md

 ### Step 4 - Show in a dashboard

 JSON documents are fine, but dashboards are better for humans.
-If you want to create a responsive website to see your device data at Thinking Things Cloud don’t do it from the scratch, just sign up at:
+If you want to create a responsive website to see your device data at the Cloud don’t do it from the scratch, just sign up at:

 > [*https://freeboard.io/signup*](https://freeboard.io/signup)